 Yesterday me and John talked briefly about all the food we bought on food festival and he wrote this:

 I might use one of the curry kits too, I have to make a sauce with onions, garlic, ginger and water.
 It makes loads so it should be interesting and I might need more containers.
-Have you tried any of yours yet?

 And that’s my thinking for you: looking for a hidden meanings where there isn’t any.
 Luckily I managed to convince myself to go from specific to general and I could then respond with ‘I can see you’re really looking forward to try this curry kit’.
-It was easy to do that in an email conversation but I’m not sure I could do that in face to face chat, and even if I could, would that make my social interactions any easier?
+It was easy to do that in an email conversation but I’m not sure I could do that in a face to face chat, and even if I could, would that make my social interactions any easier?
 Would I not become robotic if I do that?
 And anyway, is that how people actually speak in real life – by constantly bringing the conversation from specific details to general?
 I really don’t understand.